SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

         }
         ```

-        This will inform VS code that then we execute the current file (in this case `main.py`) we want to run it with
+        This will inform VS Code that when we execute the current file (in this case `main.py`), we want to run it with
         the `train` command and additionally pass the `--lr` argument with the value `1e-4`.
 You can read more about
         creating a `launch.json` file [here](https://code.visualstudio.com/docs/python/debugging).
 If you want to have
         multiple configurations you can add them to the `configurations` list as additional dictionaries.